aosabook/500lines/modeller/chapter.md

 This simple callback system provides all of the functionality we need for this project.
 In a production 3D modeller, however, user interface objects are often created and destroyed dynamically.
 In that case, we would need a more sophisticated event listening system, where objects can both register and un-register callbacks for events.

-XXX STOPPED HERE
 ### Interfacing with the Scene
 With our callback mechanism, we can receive meaningful information about user input events from the `Interaction` class.
 We are ready to apply these actions to the `Scene`.

 #### Moving the Scene
 In this project, we accomplish camera motion by transforming the scene.
-In other words, the camera is at a fixed location user input moves the scene instead of moving the camera.
+In other words, the camera is at a fixed location and user input moves the scene instead of moving the camera.
 The camera is placed at `[0, 0, -15]` and faces the world space origin.
-We could alternatively change the perspective matrix to move the camera instead of the scene.
+(Alternatively, we could change the perspective matrix to move the camera instead of the scene.
-This design decision has very little impact on the rest of the project.
+This design decision has very little impact on the rest of the project.)
 Revisiting the `render` function in the `Viewer`, we see that the `Interaction` state is used to transform the OpenGL matrix state before rendering the `Scene`.
 There are two types of interaction with the scene: rotation and translation.

 ##### Rotating the Scene with a Trackball
-We accomplish rotation of the scene by using a Trackball algorithm.
-The trackball is an intuitive interface for manipulating the scene in 3 dimensions.
+We accomplish rotation of the scene by using a *trackball* algorithm.
+The trackball is an intuitive interface for manipulating the scene in three dimensions.
 Conceptually, a trackball interface functions as if the scene was inside a transparent globe.
 Placing a hand on the surface of the globe and pushing it rotates the globe.
 Similarly, clicking the right mouse button and moving it on the screen rotates the scene.
 You can find out more about the theory of the trackball at the [OpenGL Wiki](http://www.opengl.org/wiki/Object_Mouse_Trackball).
 In this project, we use a trackball implementation provided as part of [Glumpy](https://code.google.com/p/glumpy/source/browse/glumpy/trackball.py).

-We interact with the trackball using the `drag_to` function with starting location of the mouse and the change in mouse location as parameters.
+We interact with the trackball using the `drag_to` function, with the current location of the mouse as the starting location and the change in mouse location as parameters.

 `````````````````````````````````````````` {.python}
 self.trackball.drag_to(self.mouse_loc[0], self.mouse_loc[1], dx, dy)